secretgraph/secretgraph/README.md

     -   a better ActionDialog is neccessary
 -   implement settings/config (partly done)
 -   modernize ActionDialog, redesign, multi column?
--   implement shareFn and ShareDialog, Config has a special ShareDialog
+-   implement shareFn and ShareDialog, Config has a special ShareDialog (partly done)
 -   test permissions
 -   way to inject tokens (as user)
 -   way to import private key in config
--   edge-serverside encryption
 -   cleanup js structure, harmonize naming
     -   issue: hashAlgorithm is sometimes directly fed to importKey

 # TODO later

--   split sign keys / trusted keys
+-   edge-serverside encryption
+    -   custom components
+    -   python proxy decryptor
+    -   maybe: encrypt via python proxy (for e.g. push forms)
+-   investigate if on_request_start of strawberry extensions can replace the django signal logic
+    -   maybe async signals are then already possible, use them instead
 -   use weakref finalizers to nuke bytes content
 -   disallow non global ids?
 Would ease implementation
 -   encrypt Config set with saveConfig/loaded with loadConfigSync via a static key